Thank you for your interest in volunteering for the Transit Museum Society!

 Volunteers can use their specific strengths and experiences to help support the Museum in a variety of ways:

-Volunteers in this position are responsible for taking our buses to and from community events and media rentals, and driving them on tours, charters and excursions.
+Bus Operators are responsible for taking our buses to and from community events and media rentals, and driving them on tours, charters and excursions.
 Operators may also be required to operate the bus for certain events, whether it be as a shuttle or for an event that takes place on board.

 Prospective bus operators must provide the following to be considered for this position:

-– A valid British Columbia Class 2 commercial driver’s license
+– A valid British Columbia Class 2 commercial driver’s license AND on-highway air brake endorsement

-– A Driver’s Abstract (i.e. a copy of your driving record obtained from ICBC)
+– A Driver’s Abstract (i.e., a copy of your driving record obtained from ICBC)

-– Previous experience in driving electric trolley buses is also an asset
+– Previous experience in driving electric trolley buses

 Prospective bus mechanics must possess: